Giambattista della Porta: Playwright

 Although they belong to the lesser-known tradition of the commedia erudita rather than the commedia dell'arte - which means they were written out as entire scripts instead of being improvised from a scenario - della Porta's comedies are eminently performable.
 While there are obvious similarities between some of the characters in della Porta's comedies and the masks of the commedia dell'arte, it should be borne in mind that the characters of the commedia erudita are uniquely created by the text in which they appear, unlike the masks, which remain constant from one scenario to another.
-Indeed, the masks of the improvised theatre evolved as stylised versions of recurring character types in the written comedies.
+Indeed, the masks of the improvised theatre evolved as stylised versions of recurring character types in written comedies.
 One of Della Porta's most notable stock characters was the parasito or parassita, a gluttonous trickster whose lack of moral scruples enabled him to pull off stunts that initially might risk bringing the plot crashing down, but ended up winning the day in unexpected ways.
 The term parasito was translated by John Florio in his Italian to English Dictionary first published in 1598 as a smell-feast, a flatterer, a parasite, a trencherd or bellie friend, one that saieth and doeth all things to please the humor of another, and agreeth unto him in all things to have his repast scotfree.
-Perhaps the best example of the type is Morfeo in the comedy La Fantesca.
+Perhaps the best example of this type is Morfeo in the comedy La Fantesca.